 What is Detoxification?

+Our facility has been offering detox services for people in Aurora, IL fr over a decade.
 The detoxification stage in the healing process to recovery from addiction is known as the first, most indispensable step.
 During detox, the body endures symptoms of withdrawal due to the cleansing of all toxins.
 Although detoxing will force an individual physiologically into withdrawal, the severity of symptoms endured is subject to change depending on a person’s substance abuse history.
 Detoxification executed correctly and monitored under close medical supervision allows the body needed time to rest and recuperate from the harm inflicted from abusing alcohol or drugs.

 Detox & Withdrawal Symptoms

-When a person begins the stage of detoxification, the body will essentially go into shock, due to its unfamiliarity in functioning without substances.
+When a person in Aurora, IL begins the stage of detoxification, the body will essentially go into shock, due to its unfamiliarity in functioning without substances.
 Experiencing symptoms of withdrawal alters a person’s overall physical, mental and emotional safety.
 In order to ensure an individual’s safety and wellness, medically supervised detox is needed.
 Physical symptoms of withdrawal are known to be unpleasant.
 A few of the symptoms include, but are not limited to: extreme fatigue, sweating, shakiness, changes in appetite, fever, muscle weakness and pain.
 Psychological withdrawal symptoms also accompany the physical symptoms.
 These symptoms are: insomnia, panic attacks, paranoia, severe anxiety and depression.

 Withdrawal symptoms are uncomfortable and vary in severity depending on a person’s length of time and amount used, in addition to the substance abused.
 Symptoms are also likely to vary based on an individual’s overall health and condition.
 Severe and sometimes fatal symptoms of withdrawal during the detoxification stage are generally known to effect individual’s dependent on substances such as, benzodiazepines, alcohol and opiates.
 For these individuals medically assisted detoxification is critical to ensure an individual’s safety.
 Additionally, when experiencing withdrawal medical assistance provides comfort and safety, while offering assistance when coping with varied symptoms.

-Importance of Detox
+Importance of Detox for People in Aurora, IL

 The detoxification stage plays a critical role in an individual’s ability to proceed in treatment for recovery from addiction.
 Medically supervised detox provides care from qualified staff that specialize in addiction.
 Additionally, professional staff are of assistance 24 hours 7 days a week.
 Detox seems to be viewed as the most difficult part in finding personal recovery, however with medical assistance this first step may go smoothly.